-- The gradual loss of traditional features and details from buildings. - Poor decisions concerning planning applications, enforcement cases, listed buildings, highway management, and trees. - Development of key open spaces and loss of mature trees. - Loss of historic street surfaces and traditional character of public realm.
+The gradual loss of traditional features and details from buildings, including the replacement of remaining traditional windows and doors with PVCu.

+- Poor decisions by property owners and the local authority. - Development of key open spaces and loss of mature trees - Loss of historic street surfaces including setts and stone curbs